bwoodward735/ForgingReforged-Lite-/README.md

 <!--
 This section should contain instructions on how to contribuite to the project for localization purposes -->
-Localization currently limited to English.
+Localization currently limited to English and Russian.
 # Credits
 <!--
 This should contain a list of everyone who has ever helped out with the mod, broken down into categories